 As I visited these places, I would listen, touch, smell, and look – and notice the differences.
-I heard the sounds of many songbirds, or the sounds of nearby highways.
+I heard the sounds of many songbirds or the sounds of nearby highways.
 I felt the squishy, moss-covered river banks between my toes as I waded bare-foot in remote streams, or I felt the hardened plant-less dirt under my wader boots on riverbanks where too many boots from too many visitors had over-compacted the soil.
 I smelled the earthy scents of decaying leaves and wildflowers, or the stench of manure from a nearby herd of cattle grazing on the sweet riparian vegetation.
-I counted the number of native plants, or the number or invasive species.
+I counted the number of native plants or the number of invasive species.

-Ponds, streams, and wetlands are like the heart of many ecosystems.
+Ponds, streams, and wetlands are the heart of many ecosystems.
 If these water features are unhealthy, the whole ecosystem will decline.
 Take away a clean and plentiful source of water, and the vegetation will suffer, sending ripple effects through the local populations of herbivores, predators, and decomposers.

 Consequently, these vital water features are also a great indicator of ecosystem health.
 If something is not right in an ecosystem, you can often observe signs of poor health in the streams, ponds, and wetlands.
 An unhealthy ecosystem cannot support a diverse community of plants, herbivores, predators, and decomposers.
 Scientists monitor ponds, streams, and wetlands due to their importance to animals and plants (and humans) in a variety of environments, and also because the symptoms of ecosystem imbalance are often quite visible there.

-- Continue to part 2 to learn how to recognize the signs of a healthy aquatic ecosystems wherever you go!
+- Continue to part 2 to learn how to recognize the signs of healthy aquatic ecosystems wherever you go!

 - If you are looking for ways to teach kids or young students about aquatic ecosystem health, you can download and print the free nature journal page for kids, about pond ecosystems or purchase the Pond Ecology Bundle on Etsy!